ObjectiveAxioma/elliptic-curve-cryptography/README.md

 * Implement and break ElGamal public key.

 I will add more as I continue to learn about elliptic curve cryptography.
 Eventually I want to roll and break my own cryptosystems; this will be pursued in another repository as a separate project using knowledge gained while working in this repository.

+Note: this only works for prime fields for now as I'm still learning how to implement elements of Fq in general using Python.
+I may or may not return to this in the future, but for now it represents a "proof of concept" of an implementation of elliptic curves over finite fields.